 We'll use freud.cluster.Cluster to illustrate how the four steps above may be implemented.
-This class takes in a set of points and assigns each of them to clusters, which are store in the C++ array m cluster idx.
+This class takes in a set of points and assigns each of them to clusters, which are store in the C++ array m_cluster_idx.

 Step 1 is simple: we note that m_cluster_idx is a member variable of type ManagedArray<unsigned int>.
 For step 2, we look at the first few lines of Cluster::compute, where we see a call to m_cluster_idx. prepare.
 This method encapsulates the core logic of ManagedArray, namely the intelligent reallocation of memory whenever other code is still accessing it.
-This means that, if a user saves the corresponding Python property freud.cluster.Cluster.cluster_idx to a local variable in a script and then calls freud.cluster.
-Cluster.compute, the saved variable will still reference the original data, and the new data may be accessed again using freud.cluster.Cluster.cluster_idx.
+This means that, if a user saves the corresponding Python property freud.cluster.Cluster.cluster_idx to a local variable in a script and then calls freud.cluster.Cluster.cluster.cluster_idx.